Krymnos/Provenance-System-for-IoT/README.md

 ```

 ### Datapoint:
 Datapoint is a type to represent provenance data point.
-There is always a unique provenance Datapoint for each data value and each provenance Datapoint has a unique auto-generated identifier, some input data points along with their contribution type to this data point and also some context information.
+There is always a unique provenance Datapoint for each data value and each provenance Datapoint and it has a unique auto-generated identifier, list of input data points along with their contribution type to this data point and also some context information.

 One can create the Datapoint as follows: